vwvicw/Leetcode-SQL-Challenge/README.md

 # Quick Notes
-1. Finding even or odd numbers: use %2
+1. Finding even or odd numbers: use %2.
+Use case: weekdays, days.